Skip to main content

 3. In the submenu, click on Workflow.

-4. In the Pre-translation step, enable the Machine Translation Fill-up option.
+4. In the Pre-translation step, enable the AI & Machine Translation Fill-up checkbox and the MT fillup option.

 6. Click the Save Changes button.